| | | | | Arrive | Depart |

 | 14th14 | DecDec | 202525 | Queenstown, New Zealand | | |

-This morning you will be transferred via coach from Queenstown to Bluff, where your ultra-luxury Discovery Yacht awaits.
-Marvel at the awe-inspiring scenery of rugged mountains, serene lakes, and lush forests.
-Step on board Scenic Eclipse II and be warmly greeted with a glass of Champagne.
-Settle into your luxurious suite, meet your butler and fellow guests and toast to the journey ahead. |
+This morning you will be transferred via coach from Queenstown to Bluff, where your Discovery Yacht, Scenic Eclipse II awaits.
+Marvel at the awe-inspiring scenery of rugged mountains, serene lakes, and lush forests on the way.
+Step on board and be welcomed with a glass of Champagne, meet your butler, and toast with fellow guests as you set sail toward the White Continent. |

 | 14th14 | DecDec | 202525 | Bluff, New Zealand | | |